Understanding PSD2 SCA

 The SCA requirement is defined as having at least two of the following three:

 Something only the customer has can be a mobile device or a token generator.
 Something only the customers knows can be a passcode.
 Something only the customer is can be a fingerprint, facial scan, iris scan or voice recognition.

 MANAGING SCA EXEMPTIONS

 EMV 3-D Secure helps to manage exemptions for SCA.
-As the most updated 3-D Secure protocol, EMV 3DS technologies meet the demands of the current market and is continuously being developed to help fulfill new mandates and requirements.
-Unlike previous versions, EMV 3DS is an authentication solution that helps to fulfill the SCA requirement and allows exemptions.
+As the most updated 3-D Secure protocol, EMV 3DS technologies meet the demands of the current market and is continuously being developed to fulfill new mandates and requirements.
+Unlike previous versions, EMV 3DS is an authentication solution that fulfills the SCA requirement and allows exemptions.
 Some of these exemptions include exemptions for low value payments, whitelisted merchants, and using transaction risk analysis in some circumstances.

 EMV 3-D SECURE